Dental Hygiene

 3. BI 231 and BI 232 sequence with lab.
 Students planning to transfer dental hygiene course work to a university baccalaureate degree should take BI 231, BI 232, BI 233 and CH 104, CH 105, CH 106

-5. CH 102 or CH 106.
+5. CH 102 or higher.
 These courses are required for entry into the program and may be used to fulfill the AAS General Education requirement.

 • All prerequisite courses must be complete by the end of winter term prior to the application deadline.
 Courses planned for spring term will not be considered.
 Pass/No Pass grade is not acceptable in the prerequisite courses.